zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 math: true
 ---

 Backface culling is something we take for granted when rendering triangle meshes on the GPU.
 In general, an average mesh is expected to have about 50% of its triangles facing away from the camera.
-Unless you forget to set appropriate render states in your favorite graphics API, the hardware will reject these triangles as early in rasterization pipeline as possible.
+Unless you forget to set appropriate render states in your favorite graphics API, the hardware will reject these triangles as early in the rasterization pipeline as possible.
 Thus, it would seem that backface culling is a solved problem.
 In this post, however, we'll explore a few alternative strategies that may or may not improve rendering performance.

 <!--more-->

 # Standard backface culling

 As long as you're setting up backface culling in your graphics API, for example by using VK_CULL_MODE_BACK_BIT in Vulkan, the hardware will perform backface culling automatically.
-Any back facing triangle will be culled early in the triangle setup process, typically by a fixed function unit.
+Any backfacing triangle will be culled early in the triangle setup process, typically by a fixed function unit.
 Triangle setup typically can process a small number of triangles per cycle per geometry engine, and the triangle rejection rate may be a small multiple of that - the performance will certainly vary by the GPU vendor and by the GPU model.
 For example, according to the [RDNA whitepaper](https://www.amd.com/system/files/documents/rdna-whitepaper.pdf), Navi GPUs cull two primitives per clock per "primitive unit", of which Radeon 5700 XT has four - adding up to rejection rate of 8 triangles per clock.
 The 2-to-1 ratio of cull throughput to processing throughput is typical as half of the triangles will be culled on average.

 On some GPU drivers, the culling may be implemented in "software" and run in a shader stage; we will cover this later in this post.

 # Cluster cone culling

-In more recent GPU architectures, the geometry pipeline gained more flexibility with introduction of task and mesh shaders.
+In more recent GPU architectures, the geometry pipeline gained more flexibility with the introduction of task and mesh shaders.
 NVidia GeForce GPUs support task/mesh shaders starting from 20xx series (Turing), and AMD Radeon GPUs support them starting from 6xxx series (RDNA2), although there's some amount of impedance mismatch for AMD between the exposed programming model and the hardware support, that has been improved in 7xxx (RDNA3).
 Task/mesh shaders can be used in Vulkan (via [VK_EXT_mesh_shader](https://github.com/KhronosGroup/Vulkan-Docs/blob/main/proposals/VK_EXT_mesh_shader.adoc)) and in DirectX 12 (via [shader model 6.5](https://devblogs.microsoft.com/directx/coming-to-directx-12-mesh-shaders-and-amplification-shaders-reinventing-the-geometry-pipeline/)).

 With these extensions, coarse grained culling of geometry becomes feasible: the geometry is split into a number of "meshlets", each of which is a small number of triangles, and the task shader can reject meshlets if no triangles in the meshlet are visible.
 As long as this check can be done efficiently (and conservatively), this could improve rasterization performance on geometry-dense scenes, as the culling is performed in batches of triangles.

 For the purpose of this article, backface culling can be done on meshlet granularity by using [cluster cone culling](https://gpuopen.com/learn/geometryfx-1-2-cluster-culling/).
-For each meshlet, the intersection between all negative half-spaces of all triangles in the meshlet is approximated with a cone, such that any point in that cone is simultaneously in all negative half-spaces - if the camera is in this cone, all triangles are back facing and do not need to be rendered. meshoptimizer provides algorithms for [splitting meshes into meshlets and computing bounding information](https://github.com/zeux/meshoptimizer#mesh-shading), and you can look at a full end-to-end integration of this technique in [niagara renderer](https://github.com/zeux/niagara).
+For each meshlet, the intersection between all negative half-spaces of all triangles in the meshlet is approximated with a cone, such that any point in that cone is simultaneously in all negative half-spaces - if the camera is in this cone, all triangles are backfacing and do not need to be rendered. meshoptimizer provides algorithms for [splitting meshes into meshlets and computing bounding information](https://github.com/zeux/meshoptimizer#mesh-shading), and you can look at a full end-to-end integration of this technique in [niagara renderer](https://github.com/zeux/niagara).

 ![Cone culling](/images/backface_1.png)

 This test is cheap and coarse, which makes it a good candidate for task/mesh shaders.
-However, it's also very conservative: while on average we'd expect 50% of triangles to be backfacing, when using 124-triangle clusters and a single cone per cluster, the cone culling can typically reject only up to ~25% on dense and reasonably smooth meshes, and the rejection rate will be lower on meshes with larger triangles or more complex topology (for example, on Lumberyard Bistro interior scene the rejection rate is just 4%)[^1].
+However, it's also very conservative: while on average we'd expect 50% of triangles to be backfacing when using 124-triangle clusters and a single cone per cluster, cone culling can typically reject only up to ~25% on dense and reasonably smooth meshes, and the rejection rate will be lower on meshes with larger triangles or more complex topology (for example, on Lumberyard Bistro interior scene the rejection rate is just 4%)[^1].

-While the cone is an imperfect approximation, fundamentally on meshes with large triangles or sharp changes in local curvature coarse backface culling is bound to be much less effective, as triangles with different orientation will be mixed together in the same meshlet.
+While the cone is an imperfect approximation, fundamentally on meshes with large triangles or sharp changes in local curvature coarse backface culling is bound to be much less effective, as triangles with different orientations will be mixed together in the same meshlet.
 This can be mitigated by grouping triangles into meshlets by orientation, but that introduces a lot of topological seams that hurt transformation and rasterization efficiency, and results in a poor tradeoff[^2].

 # Bruteforce backface culling